The hits just keep coming, in the form of more uninvited 6-legged visitors whose real home is across the waters.

 The brown marmorated stink bug is ¾-inch long, with a wide back side that tapers to a point, and a rectangular head with long antennae.
 Native to China and east Asia, the insect has been migrating west since being first discovered in Pennsylvania in 2001.

 Its name is well-deserved.
-When disturbed or crushed, the brown marmorated stink bug emits a strong, odor guaranteed to wrinkle your nose.
-Probably not a {visitor you'd invite into your Brookfield home, right?
+When smushed or stepped on, the brown marmorated stink bug emits an awful, nasty you'd invite into your Brookfield home, right?

-Fortunately, the brown marmorated stink bug hasn't arrived in large numbers in Brookfield or WI.
+Fortunately, the brown marmorated insect hasn't arrived in great numbers in Brookfield or WI.
 Stink bug control isn't much of an issue yet.
 Yet it's only a matter of time.

-Farmers abhor them for more than their stink.
+Farmers dislike them for more than their odor.
 The stink bug feed on tree fruits, vegetables, sweet corn and soybeans.
 Mid-Atlantic apple growers sustained an estimated $37 million in crop losses in 2010 to marmorated stink bugs.

-The Asian invasive has a cousin that is native to the U.S. The brown stink bug looks a lot like the brown marmorated version, except the colors of their undersides are different.
+The Asian invasive has a family member that is native to the United States.
+The insect looks a lot like the brown marmorated version, except the colors of their undersides are different.
 We somehow doubt you'll get that far identifying them, though.

-Brown marmorated stink bugs like to winter inside Brookfield homes.
+Brown marmorated stink bugs like to winter inside Brookfield your house.
 If you step on one, you'll figure it out quickly.
 The nose knows.
-If you see more in your Brookfield home or yard, don't crush them – contact The Mosquito Guy to address their presence in a safe, non-stinky fashion.
-Unlike these insects, we'll never stink up your joint.
+If you see more in your Brookfield home or yard, don't smush them – contact The Mosquito Guy to address their presence in a safe, non-smelly fashion.
+Unlike these bugs, we'll never stink up your joint.